g-romasanta/data-quality-auditor-sql/README.md

-# 📊 Automated Data Quality Auditor
+# 📊 Automated Data Quality Auditor with SQL

-A beginner Python project that automatically checks a CSV dataset for common data quality issues and generates a clean HTML report.
+A Python project that loads CSV data into a SQLite database, runs SQL queries for analysis, checks for common data quality issues, and generates a clean HTML report.

 ## 🔍 What It Checks
 - **Missing Values** — detects null/empty cells per column